 \subsection{\texorpdfstring{$r_\mathrm{inner}$}{rinner}}

-As already pointed out in Section \hyperref[sec:disentangle]{7.1}, the key ingredient to break the degeneracy with the peak positions of the first photon ring is the different size of the critical curve in various spacetimes.
+As already pointed out in Section \hyperref[sec:disentangle]{7.1}, the key ingredient to break the degeneracy with the peak positions of the first photon ring is the different size of the critical curve in various space-times.
 The question now is to know how robust this result is when varying the position of the inner radius of the disc.
-For example, by taking a RZ spacetime with $\epsilon\,|_{\,a_1=0}=0.1$ and a disc with an inner radius $r_\mathrm{inner}=2M$ instead of $1.81M$, coinciding with the horizon of a Schwarzschild black hole, the violet band of the bottom right panel of Figure \hyperref[fig:peaksmag]{8} is shifted upwards by at most 0.05 µas, preserving the conclusions about possible observable disentanglements.
-However, already for $r_\mathrm{inner}=3M$, the violet band is just 0.1 µas below the pink one, meaning that the impacts of $a_1$ and $\epsilon$ become comparable.\\ The position of the inner radius of the disc is even more crucial for the analysis of the primary image: unlike variations in the critical curve, which do not impact the $n=0$ peak positions, the latter are primarily governed by the inner radius, where the considered emission profiles reach their maximum intensity.
-For instance, in the case, again, of a RZ spacetime with $\epsilon\,|_{\,a_1=0}=0.1$ and a disc with $r_\mathrm{inner}=2M$, the the violet band of the bottom left panel of Figure \hyperref[fig:peaksmag]{8} gets closer to the pink one with a shift of about 0.25 µas, putting the deviations on $a_1$ and $\epsilon$ on a more similar footing.
+For example, by taking a RZ space-time with $\epsilon\,|_{\,a_1=0}=0.1$ and a disc with an inner radius $r_\mathrm{inner}=2M$ instead of $1.81M$, coinciding with the horizon of a Schwarzschild black hole, the violet band of the bottom right panel of Figure \hyperref[fig:peaksmag]{8} is shifted upwards by at most 0.05 µas, preserving the conclusions about possible observable disentanglements.
+However, already for $r_\mathrm{inner}=3M$, the violet band is just 0.1 µas below the pink one, meaning that the impacts of $a_1$ and $\epsilon$ become comparable.\\ The position of the inner radius of the disc is even more crucial for the analysis of the primary image.
+While variations in the critical curve do not impact the $n=0$ peak positions, they are primarily governed by the inner radius, where the considered emission profiles reach their maximum intensity.
+For instance, in the case, again, of a RZ space-time with $\epsilon\,|_{\,a_1=0}=0.1$ and a disc with $r_\mathrm{inner}=2M$, the violet band of the bottom left panel of Figure \hyperref[fig:peaksmag]{8} gets closer to the pink one with a shift of about 0.25 µas, putting the deviations on $a_1$ and $\epsilon$ on a more similar footing.
 For $r_\mathrm{inner}=3M$, the upper part of the Schwarzschild green band is encompassed.\\ Hence, the position of the inner edge of the accretion disc could be an important source of uncertainty, especially for the interpretation of the direct image.
-Nevertheless, for MAD discs, the presence of dynamically important near-horizon magnetic ﬁelds ensures that the plasma moves slowly all the way down to the BH horizon \citep{narayan2003magnetically,EHTVIII}, thus taking $r_\mathrm{inner}=r_\mathrm{H}$ is a fair choice.
+Nevertheless, for MAD discs, the presence of dynamically important near-horizon magnetic fields ensures that the plasma moves slowly all the way down to the black hole horizon \citep{narayan2003magnetically,EHTVIII}, thus taking $r_\mathrm{inner}=r_\mathrm{H}$ is a fair choice.